RobinNagpal/dodao-ui/tasks/signup_create_space.md

 - [x] On screen `/finish-space-setup` we can show a message that "Your space is created.
 Now you can upload your logo, update the theme, add admins etc."
 - [x] Add a new page in the academy ui at the path `/finish-space-setup`.
 This can have dummy text and in the next PR we can add functionality to this page. i.e. upload logo, updating the theme, adding usernames etc. NO NEED TO DO IN THIS PR
+- [ ] Add login option on subdomain

 # Checkpoints